phil-kahrl/headless-s3-photo-site/README.md

 				"AWS": "*"
 			},
 			"Action": "s3:GetObject",
-			"Resource": "arn:aws:s3:::<BUCKET_NAME>/<IMAGE_FOLDER>"
+			"Resource": "arn:aws:s3:::<BUCKET_NAME>/<IMAGE_FOLDER>/*"
 		}
 	]
 }

 substitute in th ename of the bucket and folder created in step 5 for BUCKET_NAME and IMAGE_FOLDER

-7. Upload the files "index.html" and "error.html" to your S-3 bucket.
+7. Modify the index.html file according to the insturction in "CONFIGURATION".
+Upload the files "index.html" and "error.html" to your S-3 bucket.
 Under Properties -> Permissions for the bucket, add "Everyone" and check permissions "Open/Download".

 8. Set the CORS policy for the bucket.
 Click on "Edit CORS configuration" for your bucket and paste in the following: